The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global bio-lubricants market grew at a CAGR of around 4% during 2015-2020.
-Looking forward, IMARC Group expects the market to exhibit moderate growth during 2021-2026.
+The global bio-lubricants market reached a value of US$ 2.14 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 2.73 Billion by 2027, exhibiting at a CAGR of 4.1% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use industries.
 These insights are included in the report as a major market contributor.

 Bio-lubricants are prepared by chemical modification of plant-based oils, such as epoxidation, transesterification and esterification reactions.
 These lubricants are widely used to reduce friction between different surfaces.
 As they are non-toxic, eco-friendly, bio-degradable and renewable, bio-lubricants are utilized in heavy machineries, such as railroad flanges, chainsaw bars and two-stroke engines.
 Besides this, they are required in less quantity during application and offer several advantages over synthetic and mineral oil-based lubricants.
 At present, technological advancements, along with increasing research and development (R&D) activities by key participants, are creating new avenues for bio-lubricant applications.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global bio-lubricants market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global bio-lubricants market, along with forecasts at the global, regional and country level from 2022-2027.
 Our report has categorized the market based on base oil type, application and end use industry.

 Breakup by Base Oil Type: